 Remembrance, hint given of what has passed, memento, memory, recognition.

-I have worked for several prominent advertising agencies in New York City and New Jersey.
+I received my B.F.A. degree in Graphic Design in 1988 from Kean College, now Kean University.
+Since graduation, I have worked for several prominent advertising and marketing agencies in New York City and New Jersey.

-I am currently living and working in Jersey City, New Jersey as Visual Artist and Graphic Designer.
+Currently living and working in Jersey City, New Jersey as Visual Artist and Graphic Designer.